Searching posts by taxonomy on archive page - P1 - Using Meta Box

 </div>

-3. Displaying hotels that meet the criterion
+3. Displaying posts that meet the specific criterion

 function justread_custom_scripts() {